sebastians1999/federated-sparql-rag-agent/README.md

 - **few-shot CoT (few-shot Chain-of-Thought)**: Step-by-step few-shot CoT examples, with comprehensive 12-step guidance process.
 - **LtM (Least-to-Most)**: Decompositional approach that breaks query generation into three sub-problems: planning, triple pattern generation with validation, and final assembly.

+**Note:** All prompts to the corresponding prompting strategies can be found in `scr/agent/prompts`.

 ## Dataset

 This system is evaluated on a curated dataset of federated SPARQL queries over biomedical knowledge graphs.
 The evaluation focuses on complex queries that span multiple endpoints in the life sciences domain.